 Lever lock mechanisms are mainly found in domestic front doors, or in padlocks.

 Simple lever locks can be picked with two pieces of wire, bent at right angles.
-One is used to apply tension on the bolt, and the other is used to life the levers.
-When you apply tension to the bolt, you create a tiny ledge, much like the shearline in pin cylinder locks.
+One is used to apply pressure on the bolt, and the other is used to lift the levers.
+When you apply tension to the bolt using a tension wrench, you create a tiny ledge, much like the shear line in pin cylinder locks.
 Once the ledge is created, a fraction of a millimeter, the levers can be lifted until they sit on the ledge.
 However, things get more complicated when various security elements are added to the locking mechanism.
-For instance, some companies will use alternating high and low gates, which impedes picking.
+For instance, some companies will use alternating high and low gates, which impedes lock picking.
 Five lever locks used on domestic properties (often called mortice locks) will often have a ‘curtain’ added, to prevent you from inserting two pieces of wire.
 To pick such locks we use ‘Curtain picks’, a special tool designed to allow you to get round the curtain, apply tension to the bolt stump, and then pick the levers individually.
 Lever locks without curtains can be picked with a tool called a ‘2 in 1 pick’ and these are available in different gauges, since the locks come in different gauges.

 RB Locktools Curtain Lock Pick

-In short, for picking lever locks, you’re either going to get lucky with a simple mechanism and some bent wires, or you’ll need a dedicated tool, designed for a specific gauge or gauges.
-Some examples of these are:
+Or, you’ll need a dedicated tool, designed for a specific gauge or gauges.
+Some examples of these lock pick sets are:

 More advanced lever padlocks have specific tools designed to make the job of applying tension and lifting the levers simple.

 Although nowhere near as popular as pin cylinder and lever locks, wafer locks are significant since they are used in literally millions of cars.
 Having said that, they do have other uses and you’ll probably encounter them in locks on drawers, lockers, and some padlocks too.